You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 Essential Information: Warwick’s student jobs portal , myAdvantage, asks for the following basic information:

-- Remuneration (specifying pay and expenses separately)
+- Remuneration (specifying pay and expenses separately) and benefits

 - Proposed start date and duration